robotont/robotont-electronics-mainboard/README.md

 # robotont-electronics-mainboard
-This repository contains electronics schematics and PCB layout of the 3rd generation Robotont mainboard.
+This repository contains electronics schematics and PCB layout of the Robotont 3 mainboard.
 The project is developed in KiCAD 8 and offers production files for JLCPCB.

 ## Schematics